rootdrew27/AcrePointSite/README.md

 Consultation -- Forms for setting up Consultation

 # ToDo:
-- Serve static files (bootstrap and jquery) (this should be the default in your template as well)
+- implement 'url' template tag
-- keep reading the mdn article
+- find a better way to do path_to_img (template tag ??)